-B. A. Webler et al., "The Influence of Cooling and Reheating on the Evolution of Copper Rich Liquid High Residual Low Carbon Steels," Ironmaking & Steelmaking: Processes, Products and Applications, vol. 35, no. 6, pp. 143-473, Taylor & Francis, Jan 2008.
+B. A. Webler et al., "The Influence of Cooling and Reheating on the Evolution of Copper Rich Liquid High Residual Low Carbon Steels," Ironmaking and Steelmaking, vol. 35, no. 6, pp. 143-473, Taylor & Francis, Jan 2008.

 Materials Science and Engineering

 High Residual Containing Steels; Copper; Surface Hot Shortness; Phase Transformation